TruongDesign/Phaetus-Dragonfly-BMO-Silicone-Sock-Mold/README.md

-# Phaetus-Dragonfly-BMO-Sock-Mold
-This is a mold for the Phaetus Dragonfly BMO hotend.
+# Phaetus Dragonfly BMO Sock Mold

 <p align="center">
   <b>This is a mold for the Phaetus Dragonfly BMO hotend.</b>